sharpjs/Subatomix.Build.Versioning.Semantic/README.md

 versioning for .NET and MSBuild.

 Features:
-- Generates pre-release tags for Git branches, pull requests, and tags.
+- Generates SemVer2 versions from Git branches, pull requests, and tags.
-- Verifies that release tags match their code versions.
+- Verifies that version-like Git tags match their code versions.

 ## Status